jaimedargallo/DrumKit/README.md

 # DrumKit

-This is a exercices for The Complete 2023 Web Development Bootcamp(https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This is a exercices for [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 With a simple virtual drum kit built with HTML, CSS, and JavaScript.
 You can play different drum sounds by clicking on the drum images or pressing the corresponding keys on your keyboard.